-My research is concerned with normative justifications of realized, as opposed to abstract, institutions.
+My research is concerned with realized, as opposed to abstract, institutions.
 I am interested in whether and how we can justify the actual institutions we live in on grounds we can all accept.
 Further, I explore the moral obligations that arise out of, or in response to, the imperfections of realized institutions.
 I am especially interested in political, legal, and medical institutions.
-There are interesting and under-theorized structural similarities between them.
-This has generated related, though seemingly disparate, research projects: the nature of consent and its role in justifying interventions, the normative significance of the failures of political and legal institutions, and the relationship between institutional goals and the moral obligations attached to the various roles within medicine, law enforcement, and the criminal justice system.
+There are interesting and under-theorized structural similarities between these institutions.
+This has generated three related research projects: (1) the nature of consent and its role in justifying medical and political interventions, (2) the normative significance of the failures of political and legal institutions, and (3) the relationship between institutional goals and the moral obligations attached to the various roles within law enforcement and the criminal justice system.

 My experience working as an ethics consultant in a local hospital informed my research in important ways.
-It made perspicuous to me how medical institutions seek consent in non-ideal conditions as well as the informal moral norms that govern medical care.
+I witnessed how medical institutions seek consent under non-ideal conditions as well as the informal moral norms that govern medical care.
 Not only did this motivate some of the work in my dissertation, it helped generate other aspects of my research program, including my work on the failure of political and legal procedures and what morality requires of us in different institutional roles.

 Consent in bioethics & political philosophy